A survival guide for you and your fellow passengers in business class

 Think you need to fly business every time to access the airport lounge?
 Think again!
 We travel economy the majority of the time now with three kids – we simply can’t justify the upgrade cost on their little legs, but we still travel in style.
-Flying in and out of our closest airport Abu Dhabi we are both Etihad Gold members which give us access to several of the business lounges (though sadly not the one with the kids’ playroom, sigh).
+Flying in and out of our closest airport Abu Dhabi we are both Etihad Gold members and two of the three kids have reached Etihad Silver which gives us access to several of the business lounges (though sadly not the one with the kids’ playroom, sigh).

 At most other international airports we have travelled through, we have been able to access an airport lounge using Lounge Key – we get this from owning a Citi Premier Miles card (amongst many other awesome benefits – frequent flyers in the UAE this is the one I recommend!).